stevenblair/rapid61850/README.md

 # Rapid-prototyping protection schemes with IEC 61850 #

 The goal of this software is to automatically generate C/C++ code which reads and writes GOOSE and Sampled Value packets.
 Any valid IEC 61850 Substation Configuration Description (SCD) file, describing GOOSE and/or SV communications, can be used as the input.
-The output code is lightweight and platform-independent, so it can run on a variety of devices, including low-cost microcontrollers and the Raspberry PI.
+The output code is lightweight and platform-independent, so it can run on a variety of devices, including low-cost microcontrollers and the Raspberry Pi.
 It's ideal for rapid-prototyping new power system protection, control, and automation systems that require communications.

 This readme file describes how to set up the software, and its basic use.